TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 *   Request

+*   Sign Up for Free

-Log In Sign Up Shop millions of sites with PayPal.
+Log In Sign Up Global Purchase Protection.
+Music to Your Ears.

+If the description sounded better than what showed up, PayPal can cover you.\*

 Sign Up for Free

-Explore Business Solutions
+Watch the Video

+\*See Eligibility.

 From everyday purchases to running a business,
 people around the world rely on us to pay and get paid.
-How PayPal Works
+How PayPal Works Looking for business solutions?

+PayPal makes it easy to get paid securely anywhere you do business: online, on mobile, in person or via an invoice.

+Explore Business Solutions

 Join 200+ million people who use PayPal to